What is Cystic Fibrosis

 Ireland has the highest rate of CF per capita in the world, with approximately 1,400 children and adults in Ireland living with the condition.

-- The predicted median age of survival for a person with CF in Ireland is 51.
+• The predicted median age of survival for a person with CF in Ireland is 63.
+This means half of the babies born today with CF are expected to live until they are 63.